How to reach

 History

-The history that we know starts from the end of the 12th century, with the free town of Montalcino allied with Siena during the war of the 1176, lost, against Florence.
-Montalcino offered resistence to the expansionists aims of Siena and the alliance was broken, consequently in the mid-13th century the castle was destroyed by the senese army, momentarily in peace with that Florentine (busy to eliminate the analogous obstacle constituted by Semifonte).
-The renewal of hostilities with Florence prevented the Senesi to complete the conquest of Montalcino but the castle remained under the protectorate of the Church and the Commune of Siena.
-After a rebellion attempt to conquer again its autonomy, in 1232 the castle was reoccupied and forced to a new alliance with Siena.
-After another insurrection in the 1252 the castle was conquered again by the Senesi but immediately lost due to the intervention in its help of Florence and Grosseto.
-To Montaperti battle Montalcino lined up with Florence against Siena and the victory of this last didn't do anything else than bring the city to a new loss of autonomy.
-In 1269 Siena was again defeat at Colle Valdelsa and Montalcino was freed again.
-Only after half the 14th century the castle returned under the control of Siena.
-In this period the fortifications were reconstructed to better contrl the city center.
+After a rebellion attempt to regain its autonomy, in 1232 the castle was reoccupied and forced into a new alliance with Siena.
+After another insurrection in 1252, the castle was conquered again by the Senesi but immediately lost due to the intervention of Florence and Grosseto.
+In the Montaperti battle Montalcino lined up with Florence against Siena, and the victory of this last battle didn't do anything else but bring the city to a new loss of autonomy.
+In 1269, Siena was again defeated at Colle Valdelsa and Montalcino was freed again.
+Only after half the 14th century did the castle return under the control of Siena.
+In this period, the fortifications were reconstructed to better control the city center.